patelaryan7751/rtweet-R/README.md

 # rtweet-R
 This repo contains the code to fetch tweets from twitter using rtweet package in R and updating them everyday .

+# app-wprkflow
+The file fetctweet.R contains a script which is ran by github action at 00:00 UTC .
+This script fetches all tweets from twitter which has #rstats word in it.